Softpanorama

 General Procedure

-If this does not help then you need to switch into investigative mode and try to understand what new components were recently installed on your PC.
-In this case having full backup of you C drive is the most useful service for yourself you can imagine (and if you get tired playing the role of computer Sherlock Holmes you can just restore the image from Ghost of Acronis backup).
+If you still have a desire to fight it, you need to switch into investigative mode and try to understand what new components were recently installed on your PC.
+This is possible only if you have a resent full backup of your C drive.
+If you don't have such a backup, you are out of luck.
+Actually making regular backups of C drive is the most useful AV service for yourself you can imagine (and if you get tired playing the role of computer Sherlock Holmes you can just restore one of older images using Acronis True Image or Symantec Ghost.
+See Softpanorama Spyware Defense Strategy

-First you need to print five lists about your computer:
+Still even without a backup you can create five lists about your computer:

 1. The list of your current registry entries in several parts of registry (starting with HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run section of the registry (using HijackThis)